MrRameshRajendran/Hybrid_MultiCloud_Overlay/README.md

 # MultiCloud_Overlay

-MutiCloud_Overlay demonstrates a use case of overlay over multi clouds such as AWS, Azure, GCP, OCI, Alibaba and a vSphere private infrastructure in a hub and spoke topology, point to point topology and single cloud.
+MutiCloud_Overlay demonstrates a use case of overlay over multi clouds such as AWS, Azure, GCP, OCI, Alibaba and a vSphere private infrastructure in Hub and spoke topology, point to point topology and in a Single cloud.
 Overlay protocols IPv6 and IPv4 independent of underlying infrastructure.
 This solution can be integrated with encryption and additional security features.

  ![sample LAN - watermark](https://user-images.githubusercontent.com/42124227/90287026-eea85700-de6e-11ea-8510-4aca7e13aa5c.jpg)